Sanjay Lal

-Sanjay Lal (born July 23, 1969) is an American football coach who is the wide receivers coach and passing game coordinator for the Seattle Seahawks of the National Football League (NFL).
-He previously served as an assistant coach for the Jacksonville Jaguars, Indianapolis Colts, Buffalo Bills, New York Jets, Oakland Raiders, and Dallas Cowboys.
+Sanjay Lal (born July 23, 1969) is an American football coach who is the wide receivers coach for the Los Angeles Chargers of the National Football League (NFL).
+He previously served as an assistant coach for the Jacksonville Jaguars, Indianapolis Colts, Buffalo Bills, New York Jets, Oakland Raiders, Dallas Cowboys, and Seattle Seahawks.

 Early life

 Born in London, Lal enrolled at the University of California, Los Angeles (UCLA), and played college football for the UCLA Bruins in 1989, and was a member of the 1989 Cotton Bowl Classic winning team.
 He then transferred to the University of Washington, where he played for the Washington Huskies from 1990 through 1992.
-He was a member of the Huskies' national championship team in 1992.
-Additionally, the Husky Hall of Fame selection was a member of two Rose Bowl teams while at UW.
+He was a member of the Huskies' national championship team in 1991.
+Additionally, he is a Husky Hall of Fame selection and was a member of two Rose Bowl teams while at UW.

 After graduating from Washington with a degree in business administration (1993), Lal was invited to the Oakland Raiders' training camp and subsequently signed as a free agent with the St. Louis Rams (1998) and then with the Scottish Claymores of NFL Europe (1999).